 “The necessary authority has now been provided for the monies to be returned to the Angolan Authorities.
 The NCA’s investigation is on-going and we welcome the cooperation with the Angolan Authorities to date to bring about a successful resolution to this matter.”

-HSBC, of course, spotted the fraud, froze the cash and filed a SAR.
+HSBC, of course, is understood to have spotted the fraud, froze the cash and filed a SAR.

 This coming from a bank with a history of helping drug dealers and thugs to launder bricks of dirty cash, is not too bad, I’d say.